Hit me and I get stronger – the effects of long-term sanctions

 Much more than the desire for riches, entrepreneurial spirits are often awakened by a situation of need.
 Don’t find a job and some will strike out on their own.
 If they had found a job in the first place, they would never have gone entrepreneurial.

-Carefree systems and societies where there is a strong feeling that the state shall and will take care of everything and blending in is the recipe for personal success must crumble in the long run.
+Carefree systems and societies where there is a strong feeling that the state shall and will take care of everything and blending in is the recipe for personal success that must crumble in the long run.
 We have a taste of that in my own home country Austria, home of the most entrepreneurial economic school which today languishes in a quagmire.
 And there are no sanctions to speak of.

-They are a sign by the rest of the global community that a country does not conform to whatever minimum rules of whatever are supposed to be followed.
+They are a sign by the rest of the global community that a country does not conform to whatever minimum rules are supposed to be followed.
 Again, I am not discussing what those supposed norms are as I believe many of those displayed by many politicians today are fundamentally flawed.

 But if a country decides to not budge as Cuba could (otherwise its entire system of government would have to be removed) or if an object of national pride and interest is being touched, then countries might decide to go for the long, hard haul.
 Iran is such a country.

-sanctions03Not only is it under US sanctions but also much of the world has enacted sanctions because of its nuclear program.
-In a letter to president Obama I have made it abundantly clear that not only are the sanctions not working but also I questioned the real danger that a nuclear Iran would pose.
+Not only is it under US sanctions but also much of the world has enacted sanctions because of its nuclear program.
+In a letter to President Obama, I have made it abundantly clear that not only are the sanctions not working but also I questioned the real danger that a nuclear Iran would pose.

-Iran has been under sanctions for so long, they have become a part of national identity.
+Iran has been under sanctions for so long, that they have become a part of its national identity.
 And looked at it from today’s point of view it has made the country incredibly strong and resilient.
 Why did Iran not go to its knees like Cuba did?

 Iran’s economy is, unlike Cuba’s, a pretty diversified affair.
 Sure, the state has its fingers in everything and very large monopolies dominate whole swathes of the economy.
 It’s by no means as strong and performing an economy as it potentially could be but it has a very strong and solid entrepreneurial undercurrent.